 Examples:

-import kubetorch as kt local_secret = kt.secret(name="in_memory_secret", values={"secret_key": "secret_val"}) aws_secret = kt.secret(provider="aws") gcp_secret = kt.secret(provider="gcp", path="~/.gcp/credentials") lamdba_secret = kt.secret(provider="lambda", values={"api_key": "xxxxx"})
+import kubetorch as kt local_secret = kt.secret(name="in_memory_secret", values={"secret_key": "secret_val"}) aws_secret = kt.secret(provider="aws") gcp_secret = kt.secret(name="my-gcp-secret", path="~/.gcp/credentials") lambda_secret = kt.secret(name= "my-lambda-secret", env_vars={"api_key": "LAMBDA_API_KEY"})

-- __init__(name: str | None = None, provider: str | None = None, values: Dict | None = None, path: str | None = None, env_vars: Dict | None = None, **kwargs)
+- __init__(name: str | None = None, provider: str | None = None, values: Dict | None = None, path: str | None = None, env_vars: Dict | None = None, override: bool = False, **kwargs)

 Secret class.
 Built-in provider classes contain default path and/or environment variable mappings, based on it’s expected usage.